ufechner7/Tethers.jl/docs/src/examples.md

     eqs2 = vcat(eqs2, total_force[:, i] ~ spring_force[:, i]- spring_force[:, i+1])
 end
 ```
-We loop backwards over the particles, starting with the last particle, because on the last particle, only one force is acting.
+We loop backward over the particles, starting with the last particle, because on the last particle, only one force is acting.
 On particle $n-1$ two spring forces are acting in the opposite direction.

-Finally in this example we plot the result dynamically as 2D video.
+Finally, in this example, we plot the result dynamically as 2D video.
 Screenshot:

 ![Tether 2D](docs/images/Tether2d.png)